 If you don’t possess all the right qualities?
 He is probably just looking for a final fling before settling down with mama’s choice.

-One day soon, like Angela says, “He is going to come to you and say, “We don’t have a future together” and break it off.
+One day soon, as Angela says, “He is going to come to you and say, “We don’t have a future together” and break it off.
 Before you invest too deeply in a relationship, find out where you stand!”

 Can you put up an act?

-Let us say, you are still on, now comes the final deal breaker.
+Let us say, you are still on, now comes the final deal-breaker.
 He wants you to meet his parents his siblings, his friends, his favourite teacher, practically everyone!
 But here is the nub: he wants you to impress everyone, for whom, he has the slightest regard or affection.